hashintel/hash/apps/hash-api/src/ai/gpt/README.md

 ### Keeping the OAuth2 Redirect URI up to date

-Making almost any change or clicking 'save' in the OpenAI interface will generate a new OAuth2 redirect URI, listed as 'Callback URL' in the GPT's edit screen ([relevant OpenAI discussion post](https://community.openai.com/t/gpt-oauth-callback-url-keeps-changing/493236)) – this can be found in the root screen, not the edit screen for the action.
+Making almost any change or clicking 'save' in the OpenAI interface will generate a new OAuth2 redirect URI, listed as 'Callback URL' in the GPT's edit screen ([relevant OpenAI discussion post](https://community.openai.com/t/gpt-oauth-callback-url-keeps-changing/493236)) – this can be found in the root screen, not the edit screen for the action. **You must set some OAuth2 values in an action before this will appear**.

 **The OAuth2 client in HASH must be updated with this new URI before new OAuth2 consent flows will work**.